nikhilbadyal/docker-py-revanced/README.md

 # Docker-Py-ReVanced

 A little python script that will help you in building [Revanced apps](#note) directly from GitHub.
 This fork support Youtube, Youtube Music, twitter, reddit, tiktok and WARNWETTER.
 The [original script] documentation is not as detailed as this one for newbies.
 So read the following.
+This fork has cleaned some unuseful actions like post to **telegram** and check APK with **Virus Total** api.

 ## Build